cedricsueur/drawinganalyses/README.md

 - `full_example_artists` contains all the different steps presented above, so you can play with it.
 A bit outdated however,
 - `Test_pyfeats` is an ongoing work to train and analyze the results obtained using [Pyfeats](https://github.com/giakou4/pyfeats) to extract features, train a random forest and  get features importance,
 - `analysis_explainability` is an ongoing work on trying to find interesting statics about the channels of the images.
+- `feature_extraction.ipynb` is an example where ResNet (fine-tuned on our dataset or not) is used as feature extractor.
+Then, clustering is applied on these representations.
+Examples are provided using PCA and t-SNE as well.

 ## Interpretability scripts